rchatham/dontstopthepizzaparty/README.md

 ```

 ## Goals/Thoughts
+- [ ] Integrate Medium for Blog Posts
 - [ ] Customize Instagram feed
 - [ ] Add more fun content to main page
 - [ ] Other types of content